ayham-1/fixmydownloads/README.md

 I never found a downloads folder organizer that is so simple that you just install it and forget about it.
 Adding, I wanted to a project that would be [suckless-compatible](https://suckless.org/) (if that exists).
 It's worthy to note that I made a 5-minute research 'session' about download organizer for Linux and didn't find any.
 Therefore I called this project the simplest.

 ----------------
-README.md valid till version `1.2.2`
+README.md valid for version `1.2.2`